ls-ramos/lucasR23/README.md

-- 👋 Hi, I’m @lucasR23
+- 👋 Hi, I'm @ lucasR23
-- 👀 I’m interested in problem solving and learning and i dont have yet a especific area of programming that i focus all of my time
+- 👀 I have a degree in computer engineering and I am interested in many areas, such as software engineering, artificial intelligence and cybersecurity
-- 🌱 I’m currently learning Kotlin and Springboot on my free time and improving my knownledge in React.js, React-Native and Node.js in my work
+- 🌱 I am currently improving my software engineering skills, learning more about software infrastructure with a focus on AWS services
-- 💞️ I’m looking to collaborate on any project that i can help with my knowledge so i can start to enter the free software world :) !
+- 💞️ Here at Github, I would like to collaborate on any project that can help with my knowledge so that I can start exploring the world of free software
-- 📫 To reach me you can send an email to lrsantostw@gmail.com
+- 📫 To contact me, you can send an email to lrsantostw@gmail.com